TianleChen/frontend-nanodegree-mobile-portfolio/README.md

 1. inline css
 1. move the phase calculation out of for loop and generate the phases with another simple loop
 1. move the width calculation out of for loop
+#### Most recent updates
+1. use getElementById and getElementByClassName rather than querySelector
+1. use getPizzaElem rather than touch the DOM in every iteration
+1. declare the pizzasDiv out of the loop to avoid touching the DOM in the loop
+1. add variable len in the for loop
+1. use getElementById rather than querySelector and create the variable movingPizzas outside the loop
+1. use height property of the screen to dynamically calculate the required number of background pizzas